jphall663/interpretable_machine_learning_with_python/README.md

 9. Start the Jupyter notebook server.</br>
 `$ jupyter notebook`

-10. Navigate to the port Jupyter directs you to on your machine.
+10. Navigate to the port Jupyter directs you to on your machine, probably `http://localhost:8888/`.